Yorm-sk/game-hanging/README.md

 # game-hanging
-it `s a game with words amd dead people
+it `s a game with words and dead people